kuehbiko/kuehbiko/README.md

 Hello and welcome to my GitHub!
 I am a physicist starting a journey in the field of data science and analytics.
 My expertise lies in data analysis and data storytelling.
 My current goal is to break into the tech industry and land a full-time data analyst role by 2024.

 ### My Projects
-View a specially curated set of [portfolio projects](https://github.com/kuehbiko/01-Portfolio-Projects) that showcases the best of my data analyst skills.  \
+View a specially curated set of [portfolio projects](https://github.com/kuehbiko/01-Portfolio-Projects) that showcases the very best of my data analyst skills.  \
 Want to know even more about what I do?
 Check out what I'm [currently working on](https://github.com/kuehbiko/02-Personal-Projects/tree/main).

 ### My Tools